IRB Guidance

 Privacy and Confidentiality Information

-The Department of Health Human Services oversees the protection of human subjects for biomedical, behavioral, clinical, and other research as cited in Public Health Service Act §301(d), 42 U.S.C. §241(d).
+The Department of Health and Human Services oversees the protection of human subjects for biomedical, behavioral, clinical, and other research as cited in Public Health Service Act §301(d), 42 U.S.C. §241(d).
 To meet federal requirements, the IRB committee must consider both privacy and confidentiality in reviewing a study in its entirety.
-Below we identify terms and strategies for researchers related to private information, privacy, and confidentiality.
+Below, we identify terms and strategies for researchers related to private information, privacy, and confidentiality.

 Private Information